Enjoy a meal or shop for a souvenir at charming Seaport Village on San Diego's waterfront.

 2. Dine at the waterfront Shorebird restaurant.

-The San Diego Pier Cafe is a local landmark, with an enviable setting atop a historic pier with incredible views of San Diego Bay.
-The food is delicious, but the best part is watching a passing parade of navy, commercial and leisure boats from the comfort of your table.
+Dine at the new Shorebird seafood and steak restaurant (opening early 2024), with an enviable setting atop a historic pier with incredible views of San Diego Bay.
+The best part is watching a passing parade of navy, commercial and leisure boats from the comfort of your table.

-Visit other waterfront restaurants at Seaport Village, including the Edgewater Grill (below), and trendy Malibu Farm.
+Visit other waterfront restaurants at Seaport Village, including the Edgewater Grill (below), and trendy Malibu Farm (opening late summer 2023).

 3. Sit in the open air food court at Seaport Village and enjoy free entertainment from a regular schedule of performers.